FreeRTOS/FreeRTOS-Kernel/Test/VeriFast/tasks/vTaskSwitchContext/README.md

 An empty diff means that the pull request did not change anything that can affect our proof and the proof remains valid.
 A non-empty diff shows which changes in the pull request potentially impact our proof.
 In this case, the changes should also be applied to the annotated copies and the proof should be checked again.
-If the diff was not a false positive and indeed impacted the proof, the proof will likely require manual repair.
+If the detected divergence was not a false positive and indeed impacted the proof, the proof will likely require manual repair.

 The diff can also be manually checked by running the command `diff.sh <REPO_BASE_DIR>`, where the argument is the absolute path to the repository's base directory.